 Most travellers keep their money stashed in a few different places to avoid losing all of it at once.

-It makes sense, doesn’t it?
+It makes sense.
 You will see more, be more alert and be able to reach out for help if you need to.

 Bonus tip: try to arrive at your destination during the day or in the early afternoon.
-You will be able to use public transport (and find your way if you get lost).
+You will be able to use public transport instead of a taxi and save money.
+It’ll be easier to find your way if you get lost.
 You will also get a chance to check out your accommodation and the surrounding neighbourhood (and change it if you decide it’s not safe enough).

 Dress like a local